 On this self-drive tour, you'll get behind the wheel and take off into the south of France, discovering the highlights of the famed Provence region in just over a week.
 The tour will take you from the nation's oldest city, Marseille, to the markets and cafés of charming Aix-en-Provence.
 It continues to the historic city of Avignon, on the Rhône River, as well as into the Alpilles Mountains and over the valleys of the Luberon region.
 At the end of each day, you'll hang your hat in some of the most charming hotels and B&Bs in all of France.

-Provence, in general, is renowned for its fine rosé wines, but Cassis is more famous for whites while Bandol is known for reds and rosés.
+Provence, in general, is renowned for its fine rosé wines, but Cassis is more famous for whites while Bandol leads in reds and rosés.
 You'll visit some of the most famous wineries in this region and enjoy tastings overlooking beautiful terraced vineyards and the Mediterranean Sea.
-The tastings also include tours of the facilities, which offers insight into the production process.
-Plus there's a stop at Cape Canaille, which overlooks Cassis from the east, for even more jaw-dropping views.
+The tastings also include tours of the facilities, which offer insight into the production process.
+Plus, there's a stop at Cape Canaille, which overlooks Cassis from the east for even more jaw-dropping views.
 The excursion ends with a leisurely lunch back in the postcard-worthy fishing village of Cassis.

-Itineraries with Cassis and Bandol Rosé Wine Tour
+Itineraries with Cassis & Bandol Rosé Wine Tour

 In just over a week it's possible to see all the highlights of southeastern France's most stunning region: Provence.
 This is a whirlwind tour that includes visits to its most beautiful cities, hill-top villages, national parks, and vineyards.
 You'll spend time in the oldest city in France, travel between the towns of the UNESCO-listed Luberon, and more.